Skip to content

 b115cfad-cce9-4404-a9eb-e821e856bbfd

-Create ceph configuration file /etc/ceph/ceph.conf (with only one monitor node to start with)
+Create a ceph configuration file /etc/ceph/ceph.conf (with only one monitor node to start with)

 [global]